The IASPM Executive Committee for 2017–2019 is:

 Web/Publications: Kimi Kärki (Finland)

 Kimi Kärki works as a Research Fellow in Cultural History & International Institute for Popular Culture (IIPC) at University of Turku, Finland.
 He wrote his PhD on the history of stadium rock spectacles in 2014.
+He holds an adjunct professorship (a title of Docent) in Cultural Heritage Studies at University of Turku.
 He was a Visiting Fellow at University of Liverpool Institute of Popular Music (IPM) in 2006, and Fulbright Visiting Fellow at Case Western Reserve University (Cleveland, USA) Center for Popular Music Studies in 2017.
 He is the current Secretary of European Popular Culture Association (EPCA).
 He has been in IASPM since 2001.
 He is also a practising guitar player and singer-songwriter in several recording and internationally touring bands.
 He has published mostly on arena rock history and design (Ashgate, Bloomsbury), and also on heavy metal, methods of audiovisual analysis, and future imagining in popular culture.

 Member-at-large: Antti-Ville Kärjä (Finland)